ChurchCRM/CRM/CONTRIBUTING.md

   * To quickly create a topic branch based on master; `git checkout -b fixes-issue-#<your issue number>`.
 Please avoid working directly on the `master` branch, as this makes PRs difficult
 * Make commits of logical units.
 "Commit Early, Commit Often" is a great motto.
 * Check for unnecessary whitespace with `git diff --check` before committing.
+* Changes to ChurchCRM will trigger version number changes in accordance with [Semantic Versioning 2.0.0](http://semver.org/)

 ## Submitting Changes